prathmesh49/RecipeRadar/README.md

 ## APIs Used

-    RecipeRadar relies on the following external APIs:
+    Flavor Fusion relies on the following external APIs:

     Name of API 1
     Name of API 2

 ## API Endpoints

-    In the backend, RecipeRadar provides the following API endpoints:
+    In the backend, Flavor Fusion provides the following API endpoints:

     GET /api/users: Retrieve all users.
     GET /api/recipes: Retrieve all recipes.